dapr/dotnet-sdk/docs/get-started-actions-actor.md

 ### Invoke Actor method via a proxy to actor object

-We highly recommend to use the proxy to actor object because `ActorProxy.Create<IMyActor>(actorID, actorType)` returns the actual actor object and allows to call the methods in actor object like a normal RPC call.
+We recommend to use the proxy to actor object because `ActorProxy.Create<IMyActor>(actorID, actorType)` returns the actor instance which allows to call the methods like an RPC call.

 ```csharp
 namespace MyActorClient